p1nkun1c0rns/awesomeness/README.md

 - [script](https://github.com/bitfield/script) - A Go library for doing the kind of tasks that shell scripts are good at: reading files, executing subprocesses, counting lines, matching strings, and so on.
 - [navi](https://github.com/denisidoro/navi) - An interactive cheatsheet tool for the command-line.
 - [Go Report Card](https://goreportcard.com/) - A report card for your Go application.
+- [entr](http://eradman.com/entrproject/) - Event Notify Test Runner is a general-purpose Unix utility.
+- [jiq](https://github.com/fiatjaf/jiq) - You can drill down interactively by using jq filtering queries.

 ## GitShit